craftidev/ExpenseFlow/README.md

    - [ ] Customizable filters/presentation for the report
    - [ ] Export in CSV/PDF/...
    - [ ] DB backup system
+   - [ ] Show a lock design for sessions reported, warning when try to edit after report

 ---